RaccoonNinja/HackTheBox-Challenge-Writeups/web/phonebook.md

 <details>
   <summary> Hint 2: </summary>

-  The content in the second page can help a lot.
+  The content you can access after bypassing the login can help a lot.
+Make sure you look at all files that may be important.
 </details>
 <details>
   <summary> <b>Solution:</b> </summary>